What is financial wellbeing in the workplace and why should you make it a priority?

 Here at All Gravy, our suite of products gives hourly paid employees within the retail and hospitality sectors access to a percentage of their wage after completing shifts, without impacting cashflow.

-The app, which synchronises and connects with your payroll and workforce management systems, provides a full overview of employees’ finances, which removes financial stress and supports them in budgeting and building savings.
+The app, which synchronizes and connects with your payroll and workforce management systems, provides a full overview of employees’ finances, which removes financial stress and supports them in budgeting and building savings.
 Because staff can get paid straight away, they are more motivated to take shifts.
 This creates a happier, more productive and financially empowered team.

 Boosting financial wellness with All Gravy